imilkes/imilkes/README.md

          🔮 Sometimes you elevate yourself and others by choosing from love and freewill.
 Again, your life review is your life review.
          🔮 Your relationship with yourself (how you see yourself) is a lens to how you see others.
          🫀 It's all an evolving spiritual process.
 Love guides, the roles evolve = the essence stays.
-         🫀💎 ACCESS ACCESS.
+         🫀💎 ACCESS.
+GIVERS.
 I never played by the system 'rules'.
-Time is an infinite door.
+Time is infinite.
 Some people answer calls from the past, some answer calls from the future.

-         👵🏼 In a world with rules designed for 'fathers', categories such as androgenous sun women could be considered to prevent collective suicide or the end of the human race.
+         👵🏼 Androgenous sun women could be considered to prevent collective suicide or the end of the human race ('human rules ' writers).
          🤍 Access to 'Spirit' does not equate to 'Spiritually Advanced'.
 I hope to always be learning.
 Learning is a gift and a sign of growth.